arthurlennard11/Cricket-Error-Analysis/README.md

 ## 🏁 Outcome

 Discovered evidence that some teams cause or commit errors at **non-random rates**, opening the door for **coaches to develop more strategic approaches** — either by reducing their own errors through practice or manipulating game conditions to increase their opponents’ error rate.
-Specifically, there was a seemingly higher error rate for teams playing against Bangladesh, although significance tests were not conducted.
+Specifically, there was a seemingly higher error rate for all teams playing against Bangladesh except for Australia, although significance tests were not conducted.

 &nbsp;